Study the theory and practice of international and community development with this MSc Applied International Development course.

 Class sizes vary by subject and module, but emphasis is always placed on good contact time with lecturers.

 As a student at Reading, you will have access to all the University's internet, printing and scanning facilities, as well as a full range of statistical and econometric software.
-You will also benefit from excellent opportunities for research, networking and personal development, as well as access to first-class study resources and employability support.
+You will also benefit from excellent opportunities for research, networking and personal development, as well as access to modern study resources and employability support.

 Academics teaching on the programme conduct their research within the International Development Department, School of Agriculture, Policy and Development, and the Walker Institute.
 Current research, policy and practice examples are used throughout the course and many modules include external seminar speakers.

 On joining this course, you will become a member of the School's Graduate Institute of International Development, Agriculture and Economics (GIIDAE).
 As a GIIDAE student, you will have the option of undertaking a placement during the summer period.